mt nysa mystery school

 No one individual or group was responsible for initiating sacred officials in the ancient world.
 This is why we have adapted an appointment process in our small-scale way.
 As for the founder behind this collective “we,” my name is Bria Melitta and “I am no-one special” (to echo the late Kallímakhos of Hellenicgods.org).
 I am a lifelong student, teacher, mother, and devotee of the Theoi.
 I pursued Religious Studies in undergraduate school and soon after discovered my ancient Mediterranean matrilineage.
 The path has been unfolding ever since.

-My interest in formal priestesshood began in 2020 after certifying as a doula (childbirth attendant) under some incredibly wise women.
-After long hours sifting laboring women’s hips with scarves, gentle hymns and herbs for fertility and candlelit women’s circles, I came to recognise the great hunger that people have for ancient spiritual guidance in life’s transitions.
+My interest in formal priesthood began in 2020 after certifying as a doula (childbirth attendant) under some incredibly wise women.
+Amidst long hours sifting laboring mothers' hips with scarves, gentle hymns and herbs for fertility and candlelit women’s circles, I came to recognise the great hunger that people have for ancient spiritual guidance in life’s transitions.
 Under the mentorship of Yeshe Meryemana Matthews of Mt Shasta Goddess Temple, I undertook a rigorous 2-year training as a holy woman and was consecrated as a priestess of Aphrodite Kubileya in 2023.
-In 2023, I also founded the Mt Nysa Mystery School dedicated to the study and revival of Dionysian and Eleusinian Mysteries.
-Presently, I am working on my second Masters degree in Classical Mediterranean History and Archaeology, with a research focus on the evolution of mystery cult from the Bronze Age to the Classical period.
+In 2023, I also founded the Mt Nysa Mystery School dedicated to the study and revival of Dionysian and Demetrian Mysteries.
+In 2025 I was awarded a MA With Distinction in Classical Mediterranean History and Archaeology from the University of Leicester.
 The cliché rings true—the more I learn, the less I know.
-And how delightful it is.
+How exciting it is!

 I am an ordained member of clergy but have no desire to be the authority over others, only to share this rich ancestral tradition in a way that’s, well, not so overwhelming.
 This humble program should not be thought of as the pathway to Hellenic priesthood but a pathway.
 It is certainly not the only place you can find education.
-We focus on the priesthoods of Mystery gods and goddesses, but should you be more generally-inclined, we may have other organisation recommendations.
+We focus on the priesthoods of mystery deities, but should you be more generally-inclined, we may have other organisation recommendations.

 However you make your way—do make it!
 I am of the opinion that the more holy men and women we have, the more dedicated cults of the Theoi we revive, the better.
 We can each do our part to give as much as we take, to repair the threads of the cosmic tapestry, to step inside the mystery of the kykeon and the thyrsos.
 In doing so we greatly honor the Theoi, help to heal Ge (Earth) and all beings who call Ge their home.